August 14, 2054. Friday. 11:11 PM.

-“I just did a check up on her not to long ago.
-I think they were also other familiar faces present here as well.
+“I just did a check-up on her not too long ago.
+I think they were also other familiar faces present here.
 What was that famous Hercules guild leader’s name again?”
-Alex twirled his pen and tapped it a couple times onto the desk.
+Alex twirled his pen and tapped it a couple of times onto the desk.

-“Ah yes.
+“Ah, yes.
 Will.
-I saw him eating at the cafeteria not to long ago.”
+I saw him eating at the cafeteria not too long ago.”

 Kiyro went silent.
-The number of people that was brought to this strange academy that he knew of gave him relief and worry.
-He wondered if they were kidnapped and brought here or made the decision to come here themselves.
+The number of people brought to this strange academy he knew of gave him relief and worry.
+He wondered if they were kidnapped and brought here or decided to come here themselves.

-“I’m shocked to see that you have made the decision to come here.
+“I’m shocked to see that you have decided to come here.
 I thought you were the type who would decline such a strange offer.”

 “I was kidnapped.”
 Kiyro glared at Angela.